 Chevron: a pattern with an inverted V in repetition so that it forms a seamless uninterrupted zigzag line.

-Cookie Tart: a dessert made with two or more large stacked cookie layers covered with dollops of frosting.
-These are usually cut in the shape of numbers or letters.
+Cookie Cake: a dessert made with one or more large stacked cookie layers.
+They can decorated like a cake or covered with dollops of frosting.
+These are usually baked or cut into basic shapes or can be numbers or letters.
 Then decorated with collective colored schemed small items and sweets like, fruit, candy, macarons, meringue drops and sometimes flowers.

 Corneli Lace: a piped icing technique of small squiggly lines.
 When done properly, the lines will never meet or cross.